Paul Barber (actor)

-Paul Barber (born 18 March 1951) is an English actor from Toxteth, Liverpool.
+Paul Barber (born Patrick Barber, 18 March 1951) is an English actor from Toxteth, Liverpool.
 In a career spanning more than 45 years, he is best known for playing Denzil in Only Fools and Horses and Horse in The Full Monty.
+He also had two small parts in Coronation Street, first as Nelson in 2004 then as Billy Arrowsmith in 2008.

 Early life

 Barber was taken into care at the age of seven, following the death of his mother, Margret, from tuberculosis.
 His mother was from Middlesbrough.
-His father, a Sierra Leone Creole, died when Paul (or Paddy as he was then known) and his brothers Brian, Paul, Mike and sisters Claudette and Lorraine were very young.
+His father died when Patrick (or Paddy as he was then known) and his brothers Brian, Paul, Mike and sisters Claudette and Lorraine were very young.
 Whilst he was in care, he was abused both physically and mentally.
 He notes that he has suffered like others, but channelled his emotions into acting.